-(1) Any person desiring to be a licensed practitioner pursuant to this chapter must apply to the department and must submit proof to the department that she or he:
+(1) Any person desiring to be a licensed practitioner under this chapter must apply to the department, submit to background screening in accordance with s.
+456.0135, and submit proof to the department that she or he meets all of the following criteria:

 (a) Has completed the application forms as required by the board, remitted an application fee for certification not to exceed $250, remitted an examination fee for certification not to exceed $250, and remitted an examination fee for licensure not to exceed $325, all as set by the board.